 Reports suggested that BlueKeep affects an estimated 1 million machines worldwide, with many times this number within organizations’ internal networks.
 This means remote attackers could connect to a vulnerable server and execute arbitrary code on the machine.

-We’re fully in support of the NSA’s call for organizations to invest time and resource in getting to know their networks and running supported operating systems.
+We’re fully in support of the NSA’s call for organizations to invest time and resources in getting to know their networks and running supported operating systems.
 That is why we proactively check every proposed firewall rule change against the segmentation strategy to ensure it meets compliance and doesn’t introduce risk.

 9: New A30 release strengthens SDN and cloud security management with enhanced Cisco ACI automation and application visibility

 Making the list this year was one of our most exciting announcements for 2019; the launch of AlgoSec A30 in September 2019.
-This important release extends Cisco ACI automation and includes new AppViz and AppChange add-ons to give users unrivalled application visibility, network auto-discover and management capabilities.
+This important release extends Cisco ACI automation and includes new AppViz and AppChange add-ons to give users unrivaled application visibility, network auto-discover and management capabilities.
 It enables teams to visualize network security zones and select risk profiles to support decision-making for both application owners and security managers.

 10: Wow!
 AlgoSec named SC Labs Best Buy and AlgoSec AGAIN Scores Perfect 5 out of 5 Overall and in all 6 Categories in SC Magazine Review